Afro-Portuguese people: Slave trade (1440-1593)

-Antiquity

-Although there may have been people of Black African descent living in Portugal since the Antiquity, they started arriving in significant numbers only after the Moorish conquest of the Iberian Peninsula and, more significantly, after the creation of the Portuguese Empire.

-Slave trade (1440-1593)

-For instance, there are early reports of Sudanese working in Portugal dating back to 1440 and of Ethiopian people living in Porto in 1466.

-The first slaves were brought to Portugal as early as 1444 in Lagos.
+The early reports of Africans in Portuguese territory, account with the first slaves brought to Portugal as early as 1444 in Lagos.
 However, from the 1480s until the 16th century, Lisbon became the principal entry port.
 The city not only consumed a significant number of enslaved people but also acted as a redistribution hub, sending captives to other Portuguese cities and abroad, particularly to Castile and Aragon.

 The presence of African slaves was a defining characteristic of Portuguese society, frequently noted by travellers in their accounts.
 Their numbers increased over time, though it remains difficult to determine their precise proportion within the Portuguese population.
 They were responsible for daily domestic tasks as well as economic activities, contributing to their owners' financial gains.